bazinga183/COVID_deaths_analysis/README.md

 * Recall Deaths: 88%

 ![Easy](https://github.com/bazinga183/COVID_deaths_analysis/blob/main/Resources/Results/Easy_without_hospital.png)

+#### Takeaways Without Hospitalization

+When we do not factor hospitalization within the ML Model, Random Forest's precision and recall rate for survival decreases but remain above 80%.
+In addition, the precision deaths metric increased to 59% while the recall deaths metric dropeed to 2% meaning that the model is still not as accurate when it comes to predicting deaths for COVID infected individuals.
+Looking at the Easy Ensemble model, we see that precision survivals remained about the same, recall deaths decreased slightly, but the recall survivals dropped by 11%, and precision deaths dropped to 14%.
+This means that the model overestimated the deaths of patients.

 ### Summary
 To be able to predict the COVID outcome, the model needs to allow the least amount of false positives results.
 The statistic used for this is the recall for death outcomes.